electricbookworks/electric-book-workflow/README.md

 1. Find your book's HTML files in your `_site` folder.
 (Remember to run Jekyll locally to generate the latest version; if you're getting your HTML from a GitHub repo's `_site` folder, trust that the last contributor synced up-to-date, reliable HTML generated by their local Jekyll instance.)
 2. Drag the HTML files into Prince.
 Make sure they're in the right order.
 3. Tick ‘Merge all…’ and **specify an output file** location and name.
 Do not let Prince output to your `_site` folder.
 (If you skip this, Prince will output to your `_site` folder, which will cause permissions issues when you want to modify or delete the file, because Jekyll owns the `_site` folder.
 Plus, Git will try to commit and sync the output PDF, which you don't want.)
-4. Drag the CSS file for printing into Prince.
-The framework provides options:
-	*	`print.css` which produces an A5 document with crop marks for high-end printing and binding;
+4. Drag the CSS file for your print output into Prince.
+By default in our book-framework, this is `print.css`, which produces a standard paperback-size document with crop marks for and bleed for professional printing.
+Then add these CSS files, after `print.css`, for additional options:
-	*	`office-a4.css` which produces an A4 document for regular office printing.
+	*	`print-a4.css` overrides the page size and sets it to A4;
+	*	`print-no-crop-marks.css` removes the crop marks, but leaves the bleed as is;
+	*	`print-no-bleed.css` removes the bleed, and any crop marks with it.
 5. Click Convert.

-Note: the links to CSS in our output HTML `<head>` *deliberately* break the link to `screen.css` and `normalize.css` when using Prince, so that you don't get screen styles in your print output.
-You can ignore error messages from Prince saying it can't find these files.
+Note: the links to CSS in our output HTML `<head>` *deliberately* break the link to `screen.css` when using Prince, so that you don't get screen styles in your print output.
+You can ignore error messages from Prince saying it can't find `screen.css`.

 ## Epub output

 At EBW, we like to assemble our epubs in [Sigil](https://github.com/user-none/Sigil/).
 If we're not tweaking, it takes five minutes.

-*	Grab the HTML files from `_site` for your `Text` folder.
+*	Put the HTML files from `_site` into your `Text` folder.
-*	Grab the framework's `epub.css` for your `Styles` folder.
+*	Put the framework's `epub.css` in your `Styles` folder.
 *	Replace the links to `screen.css` in your `<head>` elements with links to `epub.css`.
-*	Grab any fonts from your framework, if you want them embedded.
-(If you don't want to embed fonts, you may want to remove `@font-face` rules from your stylesheet to avoid file-not-found validation errors.)
+*	Copy any fonts into the `Fonts` folder, if you want them embedded.
+(If you don't want to embed fonts, remove `@font-face` rules from your stylesheet to avoid file-not-found validation errors.)
-*	Add a cover, using your own cover-image jpg, and the `cover.xhtml` and cover CSS snippets [from our Knowledge Base](http://electricbookworks.com/kb/creating-epub-from-indesign/after-indesign-export-to-epub/add-a-cover/).
-(We've already added the cover CSS snippets to `epub.css`.)
 *	Search-and-replace to remove the `nav-bar` div (the link to `/` won't validate in an epub because it's not reachable).
 To find the nav-bar div in Sigil, use this DotAll Regex search: `(?s).<div class="non-printing" id="nav-bar">(.*)<!--#nav-bar-->`.
 *	Add basic metadata and semantics to your epub using Sigil's tools for this.
 *	Generate an epub table of contents using Sigil's TOC tools.
+*	Check that the cover works, using your own cover-image jpg.
+For info on improving your epub cover layout, see the `cover.xhtml` and cover CSS snippets [on our Knowledge Base](http://electricbookworks.com/kb/creating-epub-from-indesign/after-indesign-export-to-epub/add-a-cover/).
+(We've already added the relevant cover CSS snippets to `epub.css`.)

-For general guidance on creating epubs with Sigil, check out [our training material](http://electricbookworks.github.io/ebw-training/).
+For general guidance on creating epubs with Sigil, check out [our training material](http://electricbookworks.github.io/ebw-training/) and the [Sigil user guide](https://github.com/Sigil-Ebook/Sigil/tree/master/docs).